Good Shepherd Parish Prayer

 Download the service leaflet below to follow along.

-The Thursday after the Third Sunday after Pentecost
+The Tuesday after the Eighth Sunday after Pentecost

 A Prayer for Each Day